 There are a number of different video repair software that are good.
 For example, Stellar Video Repair is a favorite because, frankly, it’s simple to use.
 You can also get a trial version to see if the program will work for your corrupted file before you spend anything.

 With Stellar, you simply open the application, hit the light blue “Repair Video” in the center to continue, then select your corrupted GoPro file and click repair.
 The software will automatically analyze the file and start the repair process.

 If the file can be fixed, you’ll see a preview of the results.
 From there, you can download the new, repaired file.

 While many corrupt MP4 files can be repaired, prevention can save you some time and a few headaches.
 If you frequently encounter corrupt GoPro files, you’ll want to try some of these tips.

-- Use a GoPro approved memory card.
+1. Use a GoPro-approved memory card.
 Not every memory card will work well with the GoPro, if the read and write speeds aren’t fast enough, you could wind up with file errors.

-- Format your memory card often (once you’ve saved all the videos you want from it of course).
-File issues can be caused from improper format.
+2. Format your memory card often (once you’ve saved all the videos you want from it of course).
+File issues can be caused due to improper format.

-- Keep your GoPro protected by using the right case and mount for what you are shooting — for example, GoPro recommends using the I/O door that covers the memory card slot, for example, to minimize vibration.
+5. Keep your camera protected by using the right GoPro case and mount for what you are shooting — for example, GoPro recommends using the I/O door that covers the memory card slot, for example, to minimize vibration.

 6. Take the time to clean your GoPro and memory cards at least once a year — and be sure to let the camera fully dry after being submerged before removing the SD card.